From Zero to Loopio: Part II

 Jafar: Come on, it never got that bad.

-Zak: That’s because it’s delicious.
-But back to the question, I had to restructure my lifestyle more than I expected.
+Zak: I had to restructure my lifestyle more than I expected.
 It’s funny because I feel that many people go the opposite route and think too much about the lifestyle implications and it stops them from entering into a venture like this.
 We were so set on making this happen that we put the blinders on.
 We may have gotten slapped in the face a bit later, but we went for it and made it work.

 Matt: There was an element of good timing for us as well.
 We all had experience working for a while, but none of us had a mortgage or kids yet, so we were in sort of a sweet spot.